 - Take this a step further by comparing these terms to those on your current website.

-6. Take note of everywhere your new logo mark needs to be used
+6. Take note where to place your new logo

 - Make a list of all of the places your logo is displayed, online, and in the real world.